 A 29-year-old male with no previous medical history presented with left testicular mass.
-Ultrasonography of the testis confirmed a 4.5 x 4 cm mass highly suspicious.
-Tumor markers were normal (AFP:1.8, B-HCG<1, LDH:166).
-A left radical orchiectomy was performed, and the pathological examination diagnosed a mixed non-seminoma germ cell tumor (NSGCT) measuring 5 x 4 x 4 cm which was composed of 60% mature teratoma, 30% immature teratoma and 10% yolk sac tumor.
-The tumor was confined to the testis without evidence of lymphovascular invasion, stage pT1b.
+Ultrasonography of the testis confirmed a 4.5 x 4 cm highly suspicious mass.
+Tumor markers were normal: alpha-fetoprotein (AFP)1.8; beta-human chorionic gonadotropin (B-HCG) <1; lactate dehydrogenase (LDH) 166.
+A left radical orchiectomy was performed and the pathological examination diagnosed a mixed nonseminoma germ cell tumor (NSGCT) measuring 5 x 4 x 4 cm, which was composed of 60% mature teratoma, 30% immature teratoma, and 10% yolk sac tumor.
+The tumor was confined to the testis without evidence of lymphovascular invasion (stage pT1b).

-A staging computed tomography scan was performed one month post-operatively which demonstrated left supra-hilar para-aortic lesions.
+A staging computed tomography (CT) scan was performed one month postoperatively and demonstrated left supra-hilar para-aortic lesions.
 They were described as low-density necrotic lymph nodes highly suspicious for metastasis.
-In particular, two nodes were described, the superior para-aortic measuring 18 mm in long axis, with an inferior para-aortic node measuring 11 mm in long axis (Fig. 1).
+In particular, two nodes were described: the superior para-aortic measuring 18 mm in long axis, with an inferior paraaortic node measuring 11 mm in long axis (Fig. 1).
 No other suspicious retroperitoneal adenopathy was noted.

-Given their atypical necrotic appearance and the difficulty to access this location, percutaneous biopsy was undesirable, and it was decided with the patient to perform surveillance imaging with alternating magnetic resonance and computed tomography scans.
-A repeat CT scan 6 weeks later showed stability in size of the lesions in the left para-aortic region at the celiac trunk level.
+Given their atypical necrotic appearance and the difficulty to access this location, percutaneous biopsy was undesirable, and it was decided with the patient to perform surveillance imaging with alternating magnetic resonance (MRI) and CT scans.
+A repeat CT scan six weeks later showed stability in size of the lesions in the left para-aortic region at the celiac trunk level.

-The first magnetic resonance imaging was performed 2 months later showing similar left para-aortic and retrocrural adenopathy (Fig. 2).
-A second MRI 6 months later showed no changes.
-The third MRI performed 6 months later (16 months from an initial scan) showed that the lesions remained completely stable.
+The first MRI was performed two months later showing similar left para-aortic and retrocrural adenopathy (Fig. 2).
+A second MRI six months later showed no changes.
+The third MRI performed six months later (16 months from an initial scan) showed that the lesions remained completely stable.
 At this point during the surveillance imaging, the diagnostic possibility of dilated lymphatic ectasia was raised by the radiologist, even though considered atypical in the left para-aortic position.

-Six months later the diagnosis of para-aortic lymphatic ectasia was favored on a follow-up CT scan (Fig. 3), while the next CT scan, at 22 months from diagnosis described a bilobed nodularity of 36 x14 mm which was superimposable from the initial CT scan.
+Six months later, the diagnosis of para-aortic lymphatic ectasia was favored on a followup CT scan (Fig. 3), while the next CT scan, at 22 months from diagnosis, described a bilobed nodularity of 36 x 14 mm, which was superimposable from the initial CT scan.
 A fourth MRI 28 months from diagnosis confirmed identical findings.
 Tumor markers and physical examination remained normal throughout all the surveillance process.